microsoft/T-MAC/README.md

 ![](assets/gemv_t1.png)

 > llama.cpp doesn't provide 1-bit kernel implementation, but we can deduce it from the 2-bit, as it won't bring additional speedup according to the 2/3/4-bit results.
+>
+> Surface stands for Surface Book 3 in this section.

 T-MAC can achieve significant speedup for multi-batch (N>1) GEMM due to reduced computaional cost, which ensures superior performance on prompt evaluation and multi-batch token generation.
 The following figures shows the speedup compared to llama.cpp using OpenBLAS backend (NUM_THREADS=1):